danielwestermann/xyz-heap-what-is-it-good-for/README.md

 /u01/app/postgres/product/zheap/db_1/bin/pg_ctl -D /u02/pgdata/zheap restart -m fast
 ```

-Once this is done start the demo with (for displaying the pictures you will need X forwarding):
+Once this is done start the demo with (for displaying the pictures you will need X forwarding if you connect over ssh):
 ```bash
 sudo su - postgres
 ./zheap_demo.sh